How to Become a Preceptor

 - Confirmation of Placement

-Once placements are approved, you will receive an email from the clinical placement specialist with the student’s name and contact information.
-Please confirm with the clinical placement specialist that you are still able to take a student.
+Once placements are approved, you will receive an email from the placement specialist with the student’s name and contact information.
+Please confirm with the placement specialist that you are still able to take a student.

-- Planning the Clinical Schedule
+- Planning the Schedule

-Once confirmed, students are allowed to contact you to start planning their clinical schedule.
+Once confirmed, students are allowed to contact you to start planning their schedule.
 Students are expected to work with your schedule.
 If there are difficulties in students obtaining their hours, we will work with the student to identify additional options.

 - Pre-Semester Preparation

-Prior to the beginning of the semester, you will be contacted by the clinical faculty or concentration lead and will receive the course syllabus, course objectives and expectations.
+Prior to the beginning of the semester, you will be contacted by the faculty or concentration lead and will receive the course syllabus, course objectives and expectations.